CHAPTER 6

 (2) Within five (5) business days after such emergency purchase, a record of each emergency procurement shall be made setting forth the vendor’s name, the amount and type of the contract, the terms of the contract, and the identification number of the purchasing file.
 Expenditures made during a locally declared emergency or in an emergency situation must be reported to the City Council at the next regular City Council meeting if approval for such expenditures would otherwise have been subject to the approval of the City Council.

 (e) Sole Source Purchasing.
-The City Manager may dispense with this Chapter’s bidding requirements if he or she finds that the materials, supplies, equipment, or services are unique because of their quality, durability, availability, or fitness for a particular use and are available only from one (1) source, or, if available from more than one (1) source, can be purchased from the manufacturer or service provider for a lower price.
-If the cost of such sole source purchasing is $25,000 or greater, then the City Council’s approval shall be required.
+The Purchasing Manager may dispense with this Chapter’s bidding requirements if he or she finds that the materials, supplies, equipment, services, or professional services are unique because of their quality, durability, availability, or fitness for a particular use and are available only from one (1) source.

 (f) Piggyback Purchasing.
-The City, through the Purchasing Manager, may purchase materials, supplies, equipment, or services, without complying with the bidding or proposal procedures in this Chapter, from any vendor who offers the materials, supplies, equipment, or services at the same or better price, terms, and/or conditions as the supplier previously offered to another city or other public agency as the lowest bidder pursuant to the competitive bidding or proposal process required by that city or other public agency; provided, that:
+The City, through the Purchasing Manager, may purchase materials, supplies, equipment, services, or professional services without complying with the bidding or proposal procedures in this Chapter, from any vendor who offers the materials, supplies, equipment, services or professional services at the same or better price, terms, and/or conditions as the supplier previously offered to another city or other public agency as the lowest bidder pursuant to the competitive bidding or proposal process required by that city or other public agency; provided, that, for materials, supplies, equipment or services:

 (1) A copy of the solicitation has been obtained from the originating city or public agency and reviewed by the Purchasing Manager for compliance with this Chapter; and